 Instructor: Luis M. Rocha, George J. Klir Professor of Systems Science.
-Systems Science and Industrial Engineering Department, Thomas J. Watson College of Engineering & Applied Science, Binghamton University (SUNY).
+School of Systems Science and Industrial Engineering, Thomas J. Watson College of Engineering & Applied Science, Binghamton University (SUNY).
 Principal investigator of the Complex Adaptive Systems and Computational Intelligence (CASCI) lab and director of the Center for Social and Biomedical Complexity.

 Class Location and Time: Mondays, 6:00-9:00PM, Engineering Building, Room J01.